Future arts hub set for demolition due to earthquake risk

 “While the likelihood of a significant earthquake is extremely low, in the interest of the surrounds and public safety, we have taken the decision to demolish the building.”

-Weatherill said there was no other cost-effective way to remediate the building so it was suitable for public use.
+Weatherill said there was no other cost-effective way to remediate the building to make it suitable for public use.

 “We assure the community that the building is sturdy and has remained in good condition for the 13 years since it was built.”